 The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a UI graduate or professional degree program.

 This certificate may not be combined with the Certificate in Entrepreneurial Management as the University of Iowa considers these programs to be overlapping certificates.

-First- and second-year students interested in pursuing the certificate in arts entrepreneurship may enjoy living in the Arts Living-Learning Community or the Standing Ovation Living-Learning Community in the residence halls.
-These communities includes students from art and art history, dance, film, music, and theatre arts.
+First- and second-year students studying arts entrepreneurship may apply to live in the Arts Living Learning Community, a coed floor in a University of Iowa east campus residence hall.
+This community includes students from art and art history, dance, film, music, and theatre arts.